-Many of these new ideas received an airing to the populace through the expansion of printing houses.
-Pamphlets and newspapers became more widely read, and would have been available to read in coffee houses.
-The Times, which first appeared as the Daily Universal Register in 1785, is the only daily newspaper that has survived from the 18th century to this day.
+Many of these new ideas received an airing through the expansion of printing houses.
+Pamphlets and newspapers became more widely read and would have been available in coffee houses.
+The Times, which first appeared as the Daily Universal Register in 1785, is the only daily newspaper that has survived from the 1700s to this day.
 Debating societies were formed to mull over these ideas, topics such as 'whether the current peace would last', new inventions such as the steam engine or the contentious issue of slavery would have been discussed.
 There might also be criticism of the latest government decision on taxation or the Prince Regent's spending habit and a good deal of gossip thrown in.

-At the top end of the spectrum The Literary Club, of which Reynolds was a founding member, met at the Turk's Head; they had a restricted membership of 30 and only the most learned men of the literary and liberal professions were invited to join, this ensured that all aspects of debates could be fully understood.
+At the top end of the spectrum The Literary Club, of which Reynolds was a founding member, met at the Turk's Head.
+They had a restricted membership of 30 and only the most learned men of the literary and liberal professions were invited to join, this ensured that all aspects of debates could be fully understood.

-Of course there was another side of society, the large underclass who worked on the land as labourers or in the new factories - the label 'working class' had not yet been adopted.
-Many ordinary people lived in poverty and had no vote and therefore no way of improving their lot, some took solace in drinking ain which was cheap and widely available.
-Justice was harsh and the death penalty was given for relatively minor offences; James Boswell recorded watching hangings at Newgate Prison in his journals and such events would draw a large crowd.
-The disparity between the rich and the poor was not a subject covered by Sir Joshua Reynolds whose sitters were taken from the upper echelons of society - try comparing the work of Hogarth for a different view of the 18th century.
+Of course there was another side of society; the large underclass who worked on the land as labourers or in the new factories - the label 'working class' had not yet been adopted.
+Many ordinary people lived in poverty and had no vote and therefore no way of improving their lot.
+Some took solace in drinking gin which was cheap and widely available.
+Justice was harsh and the death penalty was given for relatively minor offences.
+James Boswell recorded watching hangings at Newgate Prison in his journals and such events would draw a large crowd.

+The disparity between the rich and the poor was not a subject covered by Sir Joshua Reynolds whose sitters were taken from the upper echelons of society.
+For a different view of the 1700s, try comparing Reynolds' work with the work of Hogarth, particularly the etching 'Gin Lane'.

-Those who were ineligible to vote often made their grievances heard by rioting, these riots did not have the violent connotations that we associate with the word today and were, more often than not, a protest about a single localised issue.
+Those who were ineligible to vote often made their grievances heard by rioting.
+These riots did not have the violent connotations that we associate with the word today and were, more often than not, a protest about a single localised issue.

 After the French Revolution in 1789 many of those in power feared that a similar event would happen in Britain.
-Edmund Burke was particularly vocal in his condemnation and wrote his Reflections on the revolution.
-Others such as Charles Fox applauded the fall of the Bastille, equating it with France's attempt to gain the same liberties as the English but opinions were later to change dramatically with the onset of the terror.
+Edmund Burke was particularly vocal in his condemnation and wrote his Reflections on the Revolution in France.
+Others such as Charles Fox applauded the fall of the Bastille, equating it with France's attempt to gain the same liberties as the English.
+Opinions were later to change dramatically with the onset of the terror.